Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Results

 \subsection{Homogeneous Vesicles and Size-Dependence of the Bending Elasticity}

-We investigate the bending elasticity of homogeneous vesicles based on passive shape fluctuations.
-We estimate the elastic bending modulus using the methods developed in Section~\ref{sec:passive_shape_fluctuation_estimator}.
-We study the mechanical responses as the vesicle size is varied from $1255$ beads with $r_0 \sim 9\sigma$ to $20088$ beads with $r_0 \sim 36\sigma$.
+In Helfrich~\cite{HelfrichSizeDep1986}, theory was developed for small vesicles predicting that the effective bending elasticity observed from shape fluctuations can depend significantly on the vesicle size.
+The coarse-grained models are used to further investigate the role of the vesicle size.
+We investigate the bending elasticity of homogeneous vesicles based on passive shape fluctuations using the methods developed in Section~\ref{sec:passive_shape_fluctuation_estimator}. {The mechanical responses are considered over the range of sizes from $1255$ beads with $r_0 \sim 9\sigma$ to $20088$ beads with $r_0 \sim 36\sigma$.
+The surface area fluctuations are found to be less than $0.05\%$ for all sizes.
+For our coarse-grained vesicles, we show the scaling of the variances of the spherical harmonic modal responses $a_{\ell m}$ with degree $\ell$ in Figure~\ref{fig:rigidity_verses_radius_spectrum}.}

-For these vesicles, we show how the variances of the spherical harmonic modes $a_{\ell m}$ scale with degree $\ell$ in Fig.~\ref{fig:rigidity_vs_radius_spectrum}.
-We average the modes over order $m$ as presented in Eq.~\ref{helfrich_theory_variance}.
+{The modes are averages over order $m$ as presented in equation~\refp{helfrich_theory_variance}.
 The linearized continuum elasticity theory predicts a scaling of $\mbox{Var}[a_{\ell m}] \sim \left[\ell(\ell +2)(\ell^2 -1)\right]^{-1}$.
-While holding the particle interaction parameters fixed for the coarse-grained model, we find the estimated elastic bending modulus decreases as the size of the vesicle increases, see Fig.~\ref{fig:rigidity_vs_radius_spectrum}.
-Correction terms were developed by Helfrich~\cite{HelfrichSizeDep1986} for how the estimated bending rigidity obtained from the linearized elasticity theory varies with the vesicle size as a result of entropic contributions neglected in a linear expansion.
-Our results show a similar trend with our coarse-grained vesicles having mechanical responses that exhibit a scaling similar to Eq.~\ref{effective_rigidity_and_radius_KC}.
-We show the estimated bending modulus in log-space as the vesicle size is varied in Fig.~\ref{fig:rigidity_vs_radius}.
-We find a good fit is obtained for the scaling theory with the regression parameters $K = 186.08$ and $C = 34.70$ in Eq.~\ref{effective_rigidity_and_radius_KC}.
+While holding the particle interaction parameters fixed for the coarse-grained model, we find the estimated elastic bending modulus decreases as the size of the vesicle increases, see Figure~\ref{fig:rigidity_verses_radius_spectrum}.}

+{For the linearized elasticity theory, entropy correction terms were derived for estimating the bending rigidity when varying the vesicle size~\cite{HelfrichSizeDep1986}.
+The correction terms account for entropic contributions neglected in linear expansions.
+Our results show a similar trend with our coarse-grained vesicles having mechanical responses that exhibit a scaling similar to equation~\refp{effective_rigidity_and_radius_KC}.} {The estimated bending modulus is shown in log-space as the vesicle size is varied, see Figure~\ref{fig:rigidity_verses_radius}.} We find a good fit is obtained for the scaling theory with the regression parameters $K = 186.08$ and $C = 34.70$ in equation~\refp{effective_rigidity_and_radius_KC}.